denis-berthier/Classifications-of-TE3-Sudokus/README.md

 Until March 2022, all the known puzzles were in T&E(0, 1 or 2) [and even, for those strictly in T&E(2), in the smaller part of it dentified in the referenced publications as B7B].<br>
 Notice that puzzles in T&E(2) are known to be extremely rare wrt puzzles in T&E(1) and puzzles in T&E(3) are probably extremely rare wrt puzzles in T&E(2).

-But in March 2022, while the search for the "hardest" puzzles had been running almost since the first days of Sudoku, mith" (a famous creator of Sudoku puzzles), found a remarkable 3-digit impossible pattern (tridagon) and a puzzle (Loki) that had it: http://forum.enjoysudoku.com/post317749.html?hilit=loki#p317749.
+But in March 2022, while the search for the "hardest" puzzles had been running almost since the first days of Sudoku, mith (= Philip Newman), a famous creator of Sudoku puzzles, found a remarkable 3-digit impossible pattern (tridagon) and a puzzle (Loki) that had it: http://forum.enjoysudoku.com/post317749.html?hilit=loki#p317749.
 Loki was a very rare thing, the 10th puzzle to have SER rating 11.9 - the highest rating for a puzzle at that time.<br>

 Soon after that, I noticed that Loki was not in T&E(2) and I suggested a new way to look for the "potentially hardest" puzzles (http://forum.enjoysudoku.com/the-hardest-sudokus-new-thread-t6539-1048.html): use the T&E-depth instead of  the previously used SER (Sudoku Explainer Rating) as a measure of "hardness".<br>